Ruwen-Yi/Curriculum-Mapping-Tool/README.md

     Requirement 3: Degree structure [Finished]
     Requirement 4: Course relationships [Finished]
     Requirement 5: A search functionality [Finished]
-    Requirement 6: Add, delete, and edit a course Requirement 7: A list of all courses [Finished] Requirement 8: Separate the degree of Bachelor of Computer Science
+    Requirement 6: Add, delete, and edit a course [Finished] Requirement 7: A list of all courses [Finished] Requirement 8: Separate the degree of Bachelor of Computer Science [Finished]
 ```